Photo by James L.

 Vallejo is a Bay Area city that combines a beautiful waterfront with an historic downtown core.
 Our rapidly growing community includes prime commercial and residential opportunities in four major areas: Downtown Vallejo, Mare Island, Northgate and the Waterfront.

 Vallejo is strategically located midway between San Francisco and Sacramento, and the city’s proximity to UC-Berkeley and UC-Davis is a major plus to locating in Vallejo.
-Vallejo is host to three of its own colleges – Touro University, the California Maritime Academy and Solano Community College – that provide great opportunities for higher education for our students
+Vallejo is host to three of its own colleges – Touro University, the California Maritime Academy and two Solano Community College campuses – that provide great opportunities for higher education for our students.

 Vallejo is home to an abundance of recreational opportunities.
 Six Flags Marine World, one of the world’s only combination wildlife, oceanarium and theme parks, continues to add new attractions and shows.
 The Greater Vallejo Recreation District operates 38 parks and facilities open to the public.
 Our golfing is second to none, with Hiddenbrooke Golf Club, Mare Island Golf Course and Blue Rock Springs providing three challenging and scenic courses anyone can play.
 And located at the scenic Vallejo Waterfront, the Vallejo Yacht Club has been a landmark in Vallejo and for the yachtsmen of San Francisco Bay since the turn of the century.